drsimonj/pipelearner/README.md

 -   `data` is split into a single cross-validation pair of resample objects (under `cv_pairs`) referencing 80% of the data for training and 20% for testing.
 -   Learning is done on the entire proportion of the training data (`train_ps == 1`).

-When we've setup these elements as desired, use `learn()` to fit all models to every combination of training proportions (`train_ps`) and set of training data in the cross-validation pairs (`cv_pairs`), and return a tibble of the results.
+When these elements as setup as desired, use `learn()` to fit all models to every combination of training proportions (`train_ps`) and set of training data in the cross-validation pairs (`cv_pairs`), and return a tibble of the results.

 ``` r
 pl %>% learn()